svecosystem/formsnap/sites/docs/content/components/element-field.md

 ## Composition

-Since the `ElementField` component doesn't render any HTML elements, it's a common practice to create a wrapper component around it to have consistent styling and behavior across your forms.
+Since the `ElementField` component doesn't render any HTML elements, it's common practice to create a wrapper component around it to have consistent styling and behavior across your forms.

 For example, you may always want to render the [FieldErrors](/docs/components/field-errors) component for every field.
 Rather than manually including it each time, you can create a wrapper `<CustomElementField />` component that includes it automatically.

-To maintain the type safety of the component, we'll need to use some generics, which eslint sometimes complains about, so if you see a yellow squiggly line, it's likely a false positive and you can ignore it.
+To maintain the type safety of the component, we'll need to use some generics, which eslint sometimes complains about, so if you see a warning, it's likely a false positive and you can ignore it.

 ```svelte title="CustomElementField.svelte"
 <script lang="ts" context="module">